ravishr1/House-Price-Prediction/README.md

 # house-price-prediction
-This model is going to predict the house price. accuracy=0.94 linear regression model is used.
+This model is going to predict the house price. accuracy=0.94 model=linear regression model is used.